 The new U District Link Light Rail Station is scheduled to open in 2021.
 This is an exciting investment in our neighborhood that will significantly change the way many people get around.
 The U District Mobility Group, a community-led effort of neighbors, stakeholders, public agencies and nonprofit organizations, is holding a series of community workshops to collect community members’ ideas on barriers, opportunities, and potential solutions.
 The goal is a community-driven, holistic, multimodal U District station area mobility plan.

-The UW Chapter of the Society for Ecological Restoration is looking for two undergraduate student interns to work with the campus native plant nursery during the winter quarter.
+The UW Chapter of the Society for Ecological Restoration is seeking undergraduate student interns for spring quarter to work with the native plant nursery.
+Applications are due by Monday, March 5th.